Hellingly Hospital - East Sussex

 I spent only a few hours there before being overwhelmed by the urge to leave.
 The reasons remain somewhat nebulous, but I departed in a state of profound disorientation, and now have little recollection of the long journey home (just the clumping strudge of soil; the extreme weight of my boots as I pushed my bike across the barren fields).
 I can only liken it to a sort of vertigo - or perhaps just exhaustion at the desolate spectacle.
 Unlike other hospitals, Hellingly acted not as balm, but as a reactant or agitator - existing turbulence amplified by the scale of the destruction (and its implications).
 After a series of flashbacks, I rushed down the stairs and out through the nearest opening.

 In an attempt at redress, I've spent much of this evening reading the testimonies of people connected with the hospital.
 Staff and local residents predominate, with the voices of patients understandably more scarce - particularly those diagnosed as schizophrenic or interned for decades.
-Indeed, I could locate only one former patient of Hellingly - a contributor to a documentary on the asylum system - and so eventually moved on in search of other survivor narratives.
-The names of the asylums were rarely disclosed, though with coercion, social exclusion, and dehumanisation endemic in the asylum system, each could have just easily stemmed from Hellingly.
+Indeed, I could locate only one former patient of Hellingly - a contributor to a documentary on the asylum era - and so eventually moved on in search of other survivor narratives.
+The names of the hospitals were rarely disclosed, though with coercion and dehumanisation endemic in the system (alongside, of course, the mitigating forces of love and compassion), each could have just as easily stemmed from Hellingly.

 And yet still I find myself struggling to reconcile the accounts with my own experience of the asylum.
 The destruction within Hellingly was so great it requires a major imaginative leap to picture the hospital in use.
 Walking through wards and day rooms (even into cells) what few traces remain of staff and patients were overwhelmed by structural debris.